Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UIElements.md

 - Use color meaningfully and consistently in your add-in.
 For example, choose one color as an accent to give your add-in a consistent visual theme.
 - Avoid using the same color for both interactive and non-interactive elements.
 If you use color to indicate items users can interact with, such as navigation, links, and buttons, don't use the same color for static items.
 - If you use color for text or white text on a colored background, be sure that your colors have enough contrast to meet accessibility guidelines (4.5:1 contrast ratio).
-- Be aware of color blindness — use more than just colors to indicate interactivity.
+- Be aware of color blindness —- use more than just colors to indicate interactivity.

 ###Theming
-Whether you decide to adopt the Office color scheme or use your own, we encourage you to use our Theming APIs<!-- Add link to Theming API topic -->.
+Whether you decide to adopt the Office color scheme or to use your own, we encourage you to use our Theming APIs.
 Add-ins that are part of the Office theming experience will feel much more integrated with Office.

 - For mail and task pane add-ins, use the [Context.officeTheme](https://msdn.microsoft.com/EN-US/library/office/mt455203.aspx) property to match the theme of the Office applications.
 This API is currently only available in Office 2016.